It is essential to understand the components of a typical enterprise deployment topology.

 In a per domain Node Manager configuration—as opposed to a per host Node Manager configuration—you actually start two Node Manager instances on the Administration Server host: one from the Administration Server domain directory and one from the Managed Servers domain directory.
 In addition, a separate Node Manager instance runs on each of the other hosts in the topology.

-The Node Manager controlling the Administration Server uses the listen address of the virtual host name created for the Administration Server.
-The Node Manager controlling the Managed Servers uses the listen address of the physical host.
+The Node Manager that controls the Administration Server uses the listen address of the virtual host name created for the Administration Server.
+The Node Manager that controls the Managed Servers uses the listen address of the physical host.
 When the Administration Server fails over to another host, an additional instance of Node Manager is started to control the Administration Server on the failover host.

 The key advantages of the per domain configuration are an easier and simpler initial setup of the Node Manager and the ability to set Node Manager properties that are unique to the Administration Server.
 This last feature was important in previous releases because some features, such as Crash Recovery, applied only to the Administration Server and not to the Managed servers.
 In the current release, the Oracle SOA Suite products can be configured for Automated Service Migration, rather than Whole Server Migration.
 This means the Managed Servers, as well as the Administration Server, can take advantage of Crash Recovery, so there is no need to apply different properties to the Administration Server and Managed Server domain directories.